Beliavsky/Fortran-code-on-GitHub/README.md

 [triasymq](https://github.com/zgimbutas/triasymq): high-order quadratures for triangles, squares, cubes, and tetrahedra, by zgimbutas

 ## Ordinary Differential Equations
+[AUTO](https://github.com/auto-07p/auto-07p): software for continuation and bifurcation problems in ordinary differential equations originally written in 1980 and widely used in the dynamical systems community

 [ddeabm](https://github.com/jacobwilliams/ddeabm): modern object-oriented Fortran implementation of the DDEABM Adams-Bashforth-Moulton ODE solver, by Jacob Williams and web-flow

 [dop853](https://github.com/jacobwilliams/dop853): modern Fortran (2003/2008) implementation of Hairer's DOP853 ODE solver, by Jacob Williams.
 The original FORTRAN 77 code has been extensively refactored, and is now object-oriented and thread-safe, with an easy-to-use class interface.
 DOP853 is an explicit Runge-Kutta method of order 8(5,3) due to Dormand & Prince (with stepsize control and dense output).